 It will most probably take more time to receive the first revenues from your product or service as the revenue has to turn more cogs and gears in other organisations (which you can't control) before money starts to flow into you.

 General lack of control!
 Usually your partners are much bigger than you and their processes are much slower.
 It is likely that you are one of many partners with whom they operate and being new, you have to demonstrate ability and trustworthiness.

 Good news: by this stage you have done most of the hard work!
 Revenue MUST be sustainable: investors and partners need to have confidence that you and your product will be around years into the future.
-A really good analytical technique about profitability in an industry is to take VentureNavigator's Five Forces Assessment, a concept devised originally by Michael Porter, a Harvard Business School Professor in the 1979.
-For more information about Porter's Five Forces, please read this article on Macro and Micro Industry.
+A really good analytical technique about profitability in an industry is to use Porter's Five Forces Analysis, a concept devised originally by Michael Porter, a Harvard Business School Professor in the 1979.

 Porter's Five Forces Analysis is not simple, but it is very worthwhile as it gives you a profound understanding of your market and its dynamics.
 I recommend that you undertake this analysis twice: once as your market / sector/ industry stands today and then a second time, as if in the future, once you have launched your product or service and this is very successful.